 Sarsen Stones are a prominent feature of the landscape in many areas around Hungerford, including Avebury, Fyfield and Lockeridge (all just west of Marlborough) and at Ashdown House near Lambourn.
-Some, especially those used in the Avebury Stone Circle, shown here from Oct 2012, are very large indeed, estimated to weigh over 60 tons.
+Some, especially those used in the Avebury Stone Circle, shown in the Photo Gallery from October 2012, are very large indeed, estimated to weigh over 60 tons.

 "They are considered to be the cemented parts of formerly extensive Palaeogene sandstones which once lay over the top of the Chalk.
 These sandstones are usually very poorly cemented and therefore very friable and easily eroded.
 They can still be seen at Rushall Farm near Bradfield, which are the photos I showed, and around Great Bedwyn, Stype, the upper slopes of Kintbury and further east around Hampstead Marshall.
 They were deposited in a large river estuary draining south into a muddy shallow sea.
 The estuary had vegetation growing on it and the root systems of these plants are often preserved in the sands.

 By inference the plant roots are also preserved in the sarsen stones - well seen a holes in the rocks at Weathercock Hill and around Ashdown House north of Lambourn.

 - Around Hungerford is about the furthest west the Paleocene was deposited (although it can be found into east Wiltshire and on Salisbury Plain),

 - They are simply the hard resistant remains of an otherwise soft and easily eroded rock unit.

 The cementing agent was silica, slowly trickled into a porous sediment and infilling the pore spaces to make a uniformly very hard and resistant rock.